 7 Popular Bad Ignition Coil Symptoms

 How do you know the car’s ignition coil is in trouble?
 When it shows erratic behavior and does not run smoothly.
 The coil supplies power to the spark plugs from the generator.
 It ignites the fuel and provides the engine enough power to run the vehicle.
-When it fails, your car will show difficulties to start.
-So, you have to know what the bad ignition coil symptoms are to identify the problem and take necessary action
+When it fails, your car will show difficulties starting.
+So, you have to know what the bad ignition coil symptoms are to identify the problem and take necessary action.

 7 Bad Ignition Coil Symptoms